Your Canon Camera Just Became the Best Webcam You Own

 If you already own a Canon camera and a Windows computer, then the answer is a resounding yes.

 You could buy a new Canon camera, but I wouldn’t recommend it if you’re purchasing solely for webcam reasons.
 If you’re determined to buy, you can find heavily discounted Canon cameras on eBay and similar sites.
 And, if you do purchase an affordable Canon camera, it’ll be higher in quality than any low-cost webcam.
 Just remember to check compatibility on the chart at the top of this post.

 Your experience may be a bit different based on the variables mentioned above.
 But, the truth is that the software works as advertised—it allows Canon owners to use their camera as a webcam.
 Not only does it work, but Canon owners won’t have to spend a single extra dollar.

 The software just plain works without having to adjust any settings.
 Simply download it, forget about it, and open up your living room to the world.

-Update 05/27/20: The EOS Webcam Utility Beta is now compatible with macOS devices, which was not supported when the article was written.
-The software works with macOS 10.13 and above.
+Update 04/16/2021: The EOS Webcam Utility is now compatible with macOS devices, which it did not support when the article was written.
+The software now works with macOS 10.13 and above.
 For more information, visit Canon’s EOS Webcam Utility page.
-The article has been updated to reflect the changes.
+Canon also launched the Webcam Accessories Starter Kit after this article first appeared.
+The article has been updated to reflect these changes.